Frequently Asked Questions about our Extended School Day Program.

 How do I add people to my child’s pick-up list?

-Other people can pick up your child once you have emailed your ESD accounting Clerk the following information: The pick-up person’s First and Last name, phone number, email address, and relationship to the child.
-See our ESD office staff contact list.
+Other people can pick up your child once you have emailed, firstname.lastname@example.org, the following information: The pick-up person’s first and last name, address, phone number, email address, and relationship to the child.
+Please also include if they should be listed as an emergency contact.

 Who are the ESD staff?